 The SCCOE Alternative Education Program utilizes the Reading with Relevance Program, which is growing in popularity among Court and Community School Programs.
 The curriculum is designed to be a Standards, Justice, SEL and novels based literature program.
-This is a valued program and it is suggested that it be continued while seeking ways to connect it with strategies consistent with English Language Development (ELD).
+This is a valued program, with a number of LGBTQ related texts and it is suggested that it be continued while seeking ways to connect it with strategies consistent with English Language Development (ELD).